5calls/5calls/CONTRIBUTING.md

 Once a feature has been reviewed and approved for implementation, please follow the following guidelines for submitting your Pull Request (PR):

+1. Each time you commit, an `tslint --fix` command will automatically be run and attempt to fix any lint errors found in the code.
+If errors remain that cannot be automatically corrected, the commit will fail with a message indicating where the remaining lint errors are.
+You'll have to fix them before the commit will happen.
+   Alternatively, if you'd like to bypass this checking for some reason, you can run `git commit -m [commit message] --no-verify`.
-1. Be sure your PR branch is rebased if it becomes out-of-date with the 5 Calls repo's master branch.
+2. Be sure your PR branch is rebased if it becomes out-of-date with the 5 Calls repo's master branch.
 3. A unit or end-to-end test (or tests) should be included with the Pull Request covering the changes you've made.
 If tests are not possible, an explanation